SoftwareAG/c8y-docs/content/device-sdk/linux-agent-developer-guide-bundle/sending-measurements.md

 weight: 30
 ---

-Let's try sending CPU measurements to **Cumulocity IoT**.
+Let's try sending CPU measurements to Cumulocity IoT.
 In this section, you will learn how to use the pre-defined timer function, to read parameters defined in _cumulocity-agent.conf_ file and to send measurements using an existing SmartREST1.0 template.

 ### Sending measurements example